kadzdown/spoc/README.md

 **Open Concept — Public Domain**
 **@kadzdown** | First Published - November 2025
+**License:** Open Concept Release – Public Domain
+This document is shared openly for scientific and engineering inspiration.
+No patent or ownership claim is asserted.
+Attribution appreciated but not required.

+Repository serves as a timestamped public disclosure (defensive publication).

 > **10 ps gates • <1 fJ/bit • 10¹² density • All in light**